How to Allocate Payments on SARS eFiling

 How do you Allocate Monthly Expenses?

-Knowing how allocating payments works on the SARS system is a valuable part of ensuring your tax payments reflect correctly and you remain compliant, so it is well worth understanding.
+Understanding how payments are allocated on the SARS system is a valuable part of ensuring your tax payments reflect correctly and you remain compliant.

 Keep Reading